martilad/BI-ZNS2017_knowledge_system/README.md

 -------------------------

-If Vaadin pre-releases are not enabled by default, use the Maven parameter "-P vaadin-prerelease" or change the activation default value of the profile in pom.xml .
+If Vaadin pre-releases are not enabled by default, use the Maven parameter "-P vaadin-prerelease" or change the activation default value of the profile in pom.xml.

+## License
+This project is licensed under the **MIT**.